netchex/reference-architectures/docs/identity/adds-forest.md

 Forest level trusts are transitive.
 If you establish a forest level trust between an on-premises forest and a forest in the cloud, this trust is extended to other new domains created in either forest.
 If you use domains to provide separation for security purposes, consider creating trusts at the domain level only.
 Domain level trusts are non-transitive.

-For Active Directory-specific security considerations, see the security considerations section in [Extending Active Directory to Azure][extending-ad-to-azure].
+For Active Directory-specific security considerations, see the security considerations section in [Extending Active Directory to Azure][adds-extend-domain].

 ## Solution deployment